The stochastic primitive equations with non-isothermal turbulent pressure: Proof of Theorems , and

-\begin{proof}[Proof of Lemma \ref{l:smr} -- Sketch] The proof is similar to the one of \cite[Proposition 6.8]{Primitive1} and therefore we only give a sketch of the proof.
-As in \cite{Primitive1} we consider only the case $\g\equiv 0$ as one can check that the term $\Lpp(v,\T)$ is lower order, and therefore \cite[Theorem 3.2]{AV_torus} applies.
+\begin{proof}[Proof of Lemma \ref{l:smr} - Sketch] The proof is similar to the one of \cite[Proposition 6.8]{Primitive1} and therefore we only give a sketch of its proof.
+As in \cite{Primitive1} we consider only the case $\g\equiv 0$ as one can check that the term $\Lpp(v,\T)$ is of lower order, and therefore \cite[Theorem 3.2]{AV_torus} applies.